Vacation Time Off

 Employees who have an interruption of their employment with the university due to military service and return to university employment immediately upon receiving their discharge will be entitled to include the duration of such military service in computing the years of employment by the university.
 Special permission must be granted for credit that might be earned under a voluntary re-enlistment after the initial tour of duty.

-Specific vacation days are to be established in conjunction with the chair or director of the department.
+Vacation time off may be granted to the tenth of an hour by the employee’s manager or delegate.
 In no case may an employee be granted vacation in excess of the amount earned by the employee.
-There is no minimum employment duration that employees must pass in order to request accrued vacation leave.
+There is no minimum employment duration that employees must pass in order to request accrued vacation time off.
+Employees may not use vacation until it is available in their vacation time off balance.

-Excluding the break times outlined in the Staffing Guidance for University Breaks (see Resources below), an employing department may require employees to take vacation leave whenever, in its judgment, such action will be in the interests of the department.
-The employing department shall consult with Employee and Labor Relations or their respective vice president or dean prior to requiring the use of vacation leave.
+Excluding the break times outlined in the Staffing Guidance for University Breaks (see Resources below), an employing department may require employees to take vacation time off whenever, in its judgment, such action will be in the interests of the department.
+The employing department shall consult with Employee and Labor Relations or their respective senior vice president or dean prior to requiring the use of vacation time off.

-Officially designated holidays falling within a period of vacation leave shall not be counted against vacation leave.
+Officially designated holidays falling within a period of vacation time off shall not be counted against vacation time off.

-Employees are expected to utilize all accrued vacation prior to severance of their association with the university, if at all possible.
-If the employee and the supervisor determine it is not possible for the employee to utilize all of the vacation to which he or she is entitled prior to termination, payment will be made for the unused accrued vacation at the time of severance.
+Employees are expected to utilize all accrued vacation prior to separation from the university, if at all possible.
+If the employee and the supervisor determine it is not possible for the employee to utilize all of the vacation to which he or she is entitled prior to termination, payment will be made for the unused accrued vacation at the time of separation.

 Employees on term appointments funded entirely by grants or contracts will be required to take all of their accrued vacation during the period of the appointment and will forfeit any vacation not taken, unless prior arrangements to do otherwise are made with their supervisor and the chair or director of the department.
 In these cases, personnel should be informed at the beginning of their appointments that "all accrued vacation must be taken during the term of appointment."